BioinformaticsMUSC/leafCutter_pipe/README.md

 - **Reuse STAR indices**: If you have multiple projects with the same reference genome, build the index once and reuse it by setting `star.existing_index` in your config
 - **Index compatibility**: STAR indices are generally compatible across minor version updates, but may need rebuilding for major version changes

+### Environment Management

+The pipeline uses **conda environments** by default for maximum reproducibility and portability.
+Each rule specifies its required software environment:

+- `envs/qc.yaml` - FastQC and MultiQC
+- `envs/alignment.yaml` - STAR and samtools
+- `envs/junction.yaml` - regtools and samtools
+- `envs/leafcutter.yaml` - Python for LeafCutter

+**HPC Users**: If you prefer using environment modules on HPC systems, you can:
+1. Remove the `conda:` lines from rules in the Snakefile
+2. Add `envmodules:` lines (see commented examples in config.yaml)
+3. Run without `--use-conda` flag

+**Note**: Don't mix `conda:` and `envmodules:` in the same rule - choose one approach consistently.

 ### Resource Requirements

 - **STAR indexing**: ~30GB RAM, 30-60 minutes